-More than 10.4 million visits were made to U.S. emergency rooms for abdominal pain in 2010, reports the Centers for Disease Control and Prevention.
-The causes of abdominal pain are many and range from self-limited to life-threatening.
-Pain felt in the right upper region of the abdomen -- known as the right upper quadrant, or RUQ -- often arises from organs in this area.
-However, other, more distant organs may also direct pain to this region.
+Approximately 12 million people visited emergency rooms in the United States for abdominal pain in 2015, reports the Centers for Disease Control and Prevention.
+The causes of abdominal pain are many and range from minor, temporary conditions to life-threatening disorders.
+Pain in the right upper region of the abdomen -- known as the right upper quadrant (RUQ) -- usually arises from organs in the area.
+But more distant organs may also produce RUQ pain.

 Though a less common cause, inflammation of the colon -- known as colitis -- can trigger RUQ pain.
-This may be a result of infection or an inflammatory bowel disease, such as Crohn disease.
-Diverticulitis is a type of colitis that occurs in weak areas of the colon known as diverticula, which are outpouchings in the bowel wall.
-It is more common in the left lower quadrant but can occur in other areas of the bowel.
+This may be the result of infection or inflammatory bowel disease, such as Crohn disease.
 Irritable bowel syndrome may cause generalized or local abdominal pain, which may involve the RUQ.

 - Gut and Liver: Epidemiology of Gallbladder Disease: Cholelithiasis and Cancer

 - National Institute of Diabetes and Digestive and Kidney Diseases: The Burden of Digestive Diseases in the United States

 - Merck Manual Professional Version: Acute Abdominal Pain

 - Merck Manual Professional Version: Herpes Zoster (Shingles; Acute Posterior Ganglionitis)

 - Mayo Clinic: Peptic Ulcer